djmenig/tsd-count-to-ten/README.md

 - [ ] Adjust KoreanTiles font styles for a more clean look (margins?)
 - [ ] Adjust tiles and media queries for a organized look on all devices
 - [ ] Add grabbing cursor when dragging NumberTiles
+- [ ] Add visual for audio events that are occurring (e.g., KoreanTile sounds)
+- [ ] Fix sizing issues that occur on some devices

 <img src="/public/alphaScreenshot1.png" width="250" />